weenhanceit/infrastructure/README.md

 * AWS has a deployment facility: https://aws.amazon.com/codedeploy/
 * Travis can deploy to AWS via CodeDeploy
 * Puppet plays with CodeDeploy, too
+* Do the off-the-shelf deploy systems allow deploying multiple applications to the same server?